kolinsturt/kolinsturt.github.io/_posts/2018-06-01-privacy_activists_investigators.md

 * Part of their source code is open to review while the rest is proprietary.
 Signal's code is open-sourced.
 (Code that is open-sourced is available for the public to review and audit).
 Besides Signal, Telegram is still more secure in comparison to any other chat app.
+* Telegram is heavily used by Hong Kong protesters to protect monitoring by authorities.
+It had a vulnerability that let authorities match protesters' real names to their profiles in anonymous groups.
+It was fixed in a software update so you should use the most recent version of Telegram - https://coconuts.co/hongkong/news/telegram-closes-privacy-loophole-to-protect-hong-kong-protesters/.

 ### Storage
 Securing your communications is great, but forensic traces still exist on your mobile device.
 Here are